stefets42/cheap_lunch/README.md

-# Find a cheap and yummy restaurant for lunch close to your office
+# Nearby Restaurant Finder
-Simply draw a shape an a map to search restaurants within it!
+Find cheap restaurants around your office area : simply draw an area an a map to search restaurants within it!